lopezmontes/GenoMus/specs/GenoMus_specifications.md

 - **decoded phenotype**: Phenotype coded as a readable score for music software, such as Max, Csound, Lilypond, etc.
 - **specimen**: Genotype/phenotype pair, saved as JSON file containing encoded and decoded versions of its code, metadata and many other useful analytical informations.
 - **species**: Group of specimens that share the same parameter structure of their simplest musical events.
-- **parameter**: Normalized float from interval [0, 1] used to feed the functions' required arguments.
+- **parameter**: Normalized float &isinv; [0, 1] used to feed the functions' required arguments.
 These numeric values are leaves of the functional tree that gives rise to a genotype.
 - **leaf**: Terminal node of a genotype functional tree, containing a parameter.
 - **list**: Array of parameters.
 - **chord**: Simplest sonic event.
 In traditional music writing, a note.
 The default atributes of a chord are: [duration, pitch, articulation, intensity].
 A chord can contain more than one pitch.
 Chords with more parameters can be set, for example, for electroacoustic works, where a sonic event could be defined by dozens or features.
 A note can consist of two or more concatenated pitches together.
 Chords can be concatenated only sequentially (one after another, without overlapping).
 Overlapping effect among chords inside the same voice can be achieved by means of articulation.
 A chord can be extended to other domains beyond music, like visuals, lighting, etc., along with musical events, or standalone.